Storylinez-Official/Storylinez_SDK/README.md

 ## Quick Start

+> 🚀 **Smart Features**: The Storylinez platform includes automatic web search integration, built-in analytical tools, and cascade dependency tracking that automatically detects outdated content.
+These features work seamlessly in the background to enhance your video creation process.
+>
+> 📖 **Complete Tutorial**: For a comprehensive walkthrough, see our [Getting Started Guide](./guides/6_getting_started_guide.md)

 ### End-to-End Video Creation

 This example shows the complete process of creating a video from a text prompt: